How do I stop binge drinking alcohol?

 People who binge drink are also more likely to become dependent on alcohol.
 Regular heavy drinking can increase a person’s tolerance to alcohol, which can lead to them needing to drink more to achieve their desired effects.
 An increased tolerance to alcohol can then result in a person becoming physically dependent, where they need to drink in order to function properly.

 If you are worried about your drinking habits, book an appointment with your GP.
 While the idea of talking to someone about your binge drinking may be scary and even embarrassing, it is an important step to take.

 Your GP will be there to support you.
 They will be able to provide you with advice on how to stop binge drinking and cut down on your alcohol consumption.
-They may also be able to recommend support groups and refer you for treatment.
+They may also be able to recommend support groups.